It’s All About Making Connections

 – Rana Agan, B.B.A.
 Finance & Computer Information Systems

-Learn more about Panther Career Net and all of the resources available to students by visiting University Career Services, located in Student Center West, Room 270.
+Learn more about Handshake and all of the resources available to students by visiting University Career Services, located in Student Center West, Room 270.

 Do you have a success story that you’d like to share with us?
 If so, tell us about it here!